 All these Wild Gooses are confusing me… how do they relate to one another?

-Wild Goose Publications is the publishing division of the Iona Community.
-They produce a range of publications which reflect the concerns of the Iona Community, including song and liturgy resources and materials devised by the Wild Goose Resource Group.
-Wild Goose Publications website.
+Wild Goose Publications is the publishing house of the Iona Community.
+They produce a range of titles which reflect the concerns of the Iona Community, including song and liturgy resources devised by the Wild Goose Resource Group.

-The Wild Goose Worship Group (WGWG) was a group of 18 people living in Glasgow, now cheerfully disbanded, who met each week to learn new songs, develop workshops and devise worship.
-They have made a number of recordings of Resource Group material and songs from the world church.
+The Wild Goose Worship Group (WGWG) was a group of 18 people living in Glasgow, cheerfully disbanded since 2000, who met each week to learn new songs, develop workshops and devise worship.
+They made a number of recordings of Resource Group material and songs from the world church.

-You may also have come across Holy City, which was a WGRG-enabled ecumenical adult event in Glasgow.
-It took place monthly, and consisted of workshops and worship planned by WGRG and an assortment of Glaswegian citizens, and was the primary event where WGRG innovation in liturgy took place… i.e. contrary to popular opinion, such work occurs primarily in Glasgow and not on Iona.
+You may also have come across Holy City, which was a WGRG-enabled ecumenical event in Glasgow from 2001-2015.
+It took place monthly, and consisted of workshops and worship planned by WGRG and an assortment of Glaswegian citizens, and was the primary occasion when WGRG innovation in liturgy took place.
+Contrary to commonly held assumptions, such work occurs mainly in Glasgow and not on Iona!

-weeWONDERBOX is the current series of face-to-face events, that mainly take place in central Glasgow, and is a collaboration between the Iona Community’s Programme team and the Wild Goose Resource Group.
+weeWONDERBOX is our current programme of local face-to-face events, that take place from time to time mainly in central Glasgow – including the flagship annual urban festival, ColumbaFest – and is a collaboration between the Wild Goose Resource Group and the Iona Community.

 Are the WGRG trained singers?